-To lower the antenna to traveling position, rotate the antenna until pointer on directional handle aligns with pointer on the ceiling plate.
-Turn the elevating crank counterclockwise in DOWN direction about 13 turns or until resistance is noted.
-The antenna is now locked in travel position (figure 4).
+To lower antenna to travel position.
+Rotate antenna until pointer on directional handle aligns with pointer on ceiling plate.
+Turn elevating crank (counter clockwise) in "DOWN" direction about 13 turns or until resistance is noted.
+Antenna is now locked in travel position.